Aquafina-water-bottle/jp-mining-note/docs/docs/ui.md

 {{ img("kanji hover demo", "assets/ui/kanji_hover.gif") }}

+**Various Details:**

-You may have noticed that some results are greyed out.
+* You may have noticed that some results are greyed out.
     These represent words from cards that have not been reviewed yet.
     Conversely, as non-greyed out results come from cards that you have already reviewed, they should represent words that you already know.

-Additionally, pitch accents are also shown when you hover over a particular word within the tooltip.
+* Pitch accents are shown when you hover over a particular word within the tooltip.

-{{ bleeding_edge_only("0.11.0.0")}}
+* You can click on the word to open the specified card within Anki's card browser.

 See [here](tooltipresults.md) for information on how the examples are chosen, and how to customize it.